 He has written two books on the London Underground, Down the Tube, an account of the Public Private Partnership, published in 2002 (and out of print, but available on Amazon here) and The Subterranean Railway, published in 2004 and recently republished in updated form with an extra chapter,which has been widely acclaimed by the critics (see the reviews elsewhere on this website).
 His history of Britain’s Railways, Fire and Steam, was also widely praised and in 2009 he published Blood, Iron and Gold, how railways transformed the world which has also been published in the US by Profile and in Italy.
 His book on the role of railways in war, Engines of War as published in September 2010 and his book, on the history of American railroads was published in May 2012.
 His latest work is To the Edge of the World the history of the Transsiberian railway, published in 2013.

 He also wrote Forgotten Children, a groundbreaking study of children’s homes scandals of the 1970s and 1980s, which has been recently reissued on Kindle and other ebook platforms, and several books aimed at schoolchildren.

 He is a keen cricketer (see articles from The Oldie on this site), plays tennis regularly and has become an enthusiastic but slow runner, taking part in half marathons and 10k races.
 Christian recently celebrated half of a century of supporting Queens Park Rangers, now back in the Championship.
 Christian speaks French fluently and has conducted numerous interviews for French TV and radio.

-Christian has been on the board of trustees of the Railway Children since its creation in 1995 (visit their website at www.railwaychildren.org.uk), a charity which helps homeless and destitute children at stations home and abroad.
+Christian was on the board of trustees of the Railway Children from its creation in 1995 (visit their website at www.railwaychildren.org.uk) until 2013.
+It is a charity which helps homeless and destitute children at stations home and abroad.
 Christian has three children and lives in Islington.